 Its first floor accommodated useful shops for businessmen, including a barbershop, haberdashery, coffee shop and drug store.
 The second floor housed one large and two smaller dining rooms, a restaurant, and rooms for reading, billiards, bowling, ping pong and shuffle board.
 The roof garden and banquet hall were on the third floor, and the fourth floor was enclosed in glass that could be opened, “making a delightful resort to spend the evenings during the summer months,” according to the Evening Post (Sept.
 27, 1902).

-Like Charleston’s other grand hotels, the Timrod had become woefully outdated for modern travelers and their automobiles by the 1960s.
-Its last four residents were told to vacate in 1963 and it was demolished a year later to make way for new county offices.
+Like Charleston’s other grand hotels, the Timrod had become woefully outdated for modern travelers who needed on-site parking for their automobiles by the 1960s.
+Its last four residents were told to vacate in 1963, and it was demolished a year later to make way for new county offices.